 Art Law is a fascinating field of law.
 You would be amazed how many issues get intertwined to solve certain cases: religion, history, moral considerations, traditions, not even talking about all the various legal acts.
 Sometimes you have so much different aspects to take into account that you don’t even know where to start.
 Likewise, lots of art related cases are actually so complex that they resemble the skilfully plotted detective story, rather than real life happenings.

-I am delighted to add my small contribution to that by drafting some thought-provoking pieces around the subject.
+I am delighted to add my small contribution to the unique Art law platform, created and curated by an Attorney-at-law Ms. Irina Olevska, by drafting some thought-provoking pieces around the subject.
 Below you will find a list of my articles, published so far (I will update it on a regular basis, so stop by!).
-However, as mentioned, aside from mine there are lots of other interesting articles, so do check out the platform Artlaw.online.

 A list of my articles: